 There will also be an interactive workshop session to discuss the key messages and specific opportunities for achieving a greener Adelaide.

-This event is supported by the Adelaide and Mount Lofty Ranges Natural Resources Management Board, the Department of Environment and Water, Green Adelaide, the City of Campbelltown and U City.
+This event is supported by the Adelaide and Mount Lofty Ranges Natural Resources Management Board, the Department of Environment and Water, Green Adelaide, the City of Campbelltown, Yates OCP and Uniting Communities - U City.